zzApotheosis/zzApotheosis/README.md

 I'm a software engineer, electrical engineer, computer scientist, firearms enthusiast, novice gunsmith, motorcycle rider, Christian, GNU/Linux/FLOSS enthusiast, sysadmin, gamer, weeb, American, moderate libertarian, and sometimes a dummy!
 I hold a Bachelor of Science in Electrical Engineering Technology from the Metropolitan State University of Denver with a GPA of 3.37.
 I hope to pursue a Master of Science in Computer Science before I turn 30!

+I suppose most folks would consider the hottest current celebrity to be their idol.
+As a technologist and a F/LOSS advocate, Richard Stallman, Linus Torvalds, and RDML Grace Hopper are my heroes.
+I highly encourage others to choose their role models wisely.

 # Skill Set
 <details>
 <summary>Click to view</summary>